BuoyantIO/hazl-orders-playground/README.md

 ![Grafana Dashboard: Save Copy](images/grafana-dashboard-save-copy.png)

-Once you have your dashboard copy, copy the URL into a second browser window.
-Select the HAZL cluster from the drop-down in one window, and the TOPO cluster in the other.
-For both clusters, select the Orders namespace.
+Once you have your dashboard copy, select the HAZL cluster from the drop-down, then select the Orders namespace.
 See the example below.

 ![Grafana Dashboard: End Result](images/grafana-dashboard-example1.png)